kubernetes/website/content/en/docs/concepts/configuration/taint-and-toleration.md

 In version 1.12, `TaintNodesByCondition` feature is promoted to beta, so node lifecycle controller automatically creates taints corresponding to
 Node conditions.
 Similarly the scheduler does not check Node conditions; instead the scheduler checks taints.
 This assures that Node conditions don't affect what's scheduled onto the Node.
 The user can choose to ignore some of the Node's problems (represented as Node conditions) by adding appropriate Pod tolerations.
-Note that `TaintNodesByCondition` only taints nodes with `NoSchedule` effect. `NoExecute` effect is controlled by `TaintBasedEviction` which is an alpha feature and disabled by default.
+Note that `TaintNodesByCondition` only taints nodes with `NoSchedule` effect. `NoExecute` effect is controlled by `TaintBasedEviction` which is an beta feature and enabled by default.

 Starting in Kubernetes 1.8, the DaemonSet controller automatically adds the following `NoSchedule` tolerations to all daemons, to prevent DaemonSets from